Skip to main content

 • Treatment plans are short compared to competitors

-Available in 31 states, Better U is an online wellness platform that offers psychiatry, talk therapy, longevity treatments, sexual health support, weight loss medications, and more.
-However, the company is perhaps best known for its ketamine therapy program.
+Available in 37 territories, Better U is an online wellness platform that offers psychiatry, talk therapy, longevity treatments, sexual health support, and weight loss medications in addition to ketamine therapy.

-Insider Tip: Unfortunately, the “schedule a free virtual consultation” link on the Better U homepage doesn’t take you anywhere.
-Instead, head to the ketamine therapy pricing page and scroll down past the pricing information, state availability list, and embedded YouTube video; you should see an interactive calendar where you can schedule your free consultation.
+Insider Tip: The “Am I a Candidate” link on the Better U homepage doesn’t take you anywhere.
+Instead, head to ketamine therapy and scroll to the calendar under “Claim Your Free Consult.”
+There you can schedule your free consultation.

 Better U ketamine therapy pricing